HomeTowne Auto Repair & Tire is a now a Virginia Certified Emissions Repair Facility.

 “What that means for you is if you have an emissions test and your car fails, you must return to an emissions certified repair facility, and any of the work that is documented can go towards a waiver.
 This year, the waiver is $815,” said HomeTowne General Manager Rich Campbell.

 The emissions system controls how much air is being released from your vehicle back out into the atmosphere.
+An emission test is required every two years by those parking their vehicles in certain areas, including Prince William County, Manassas and Manassas Park.

 Per Virginia guidelines, drivers whose vehicle fails an emissions test must spend at least $815 in repairs before being given a two-year emissions waiver.
 The only catch?
 The work must be done by a Certified Emissions Repair Facility.